 Students examine the pathologies of the cardiopulmonary symptoms and recognize the manifestations and systems of restrictive and obstructive pulmonary disease.
 Students study the various types of mechanical ventilators to identify the modalities of continuous mechanical ventilation.
 They learn how to set up ventilators and monitor a ventilator patient.
-Students learn how to apply PEEP/CPAP and intermittent mandatory ventilation and long-term life support.
+Students learn how to apply PEEP/CPAP and intermittent mandatory ventilation.
+They learn the special considerations for continuous mechanical ventilation and long-term life support.
 They learn the advanced techniques and proper maintenance procedures associated with continuous mechanical ventilation of ventilation.
 They learn to recognize the various pulmonary disease states associated with ventilator patients and how to evaluate the patient's status and response to therapy.
 A large portion of this course is spent in a clinical externship practicing the skills related to what has been learned in the classroom and laboratory.
 Prerequisite: RT220

-RT240: Clinical Specialty Areas/Comprehensive Review

-Students learn anatomy, physiology, and respiratory care considerations of the pediatric and neonatal patient.
+RT240: Clinical Specialty Areas/Comprehensive Review Credit Hours: 10.00 Clock Hours: 75/30/180 Students learn anatomy, physiology, and respiratory care considerations of the pediatric and neonatal patient.
 They learn to identify/administer the pharmacological agents used in critical care and explore the goals and objectives of pulmonary rehabilitation and patient education.
 Students work on case studies related to these topics.
 A large portion of this course is spent in a clinical externship practicing the skills related to what has been learned in the classroom and laboratory.
 Prerequisite: RT230